-You may hear cracking or popping in your ear if you have a middle ear infection, an issue with a tube in your ear, or another condition affecting the jaw or ear.
+You may hear crackling or popping in your ear if you have a middle ear infection, an issue with your Eustachian tube, or another condition affecting the jaw or ear.
 Treatment can depend on the specific cause and symptoms.

 Another unusual sound is a crackling or popping in the ear.
 Crackling in the ear is often compared to the noise that a bowl of Rice Krispies makes after you’ve just poured milk over them.

-Several different conditions can cause crackling in the ear.
-We explore these causes, how they’re treated, and when to call your doctor.
+Several conditions can cause crackling in the ear.
+We explore these causes, treatment options, and when to speak with a doctor.

 Several conditions may lead to a crackling sound in the ears.